arduino/help-center-content/content/Software Support/PLC IDE/If-youre-having-trouble-connecting-a-device-to-PLC-IDE.md

 ## Check this first

 * If you haven't done so, start by checking the [Arduino PLC IDE Setup and Board's License Activation](https://docs.arduino.cc/software/plc-ide/tutorials/plc-ide-setup-license#instructions) tutorial.
-* Make sure you've installed the **Arduino PLC IDE Tools** package, in addition to the main PLC application.
+* Make sure you've installed the latest version of the **Arduino PLC IDE** software.
 * Make sure you're using a working USB cable that supports data transfer.
 * When downloading the runtime, or connecting to the device, make sure you're [targeting the correct port](#about-ports).
 * When opening a project created with an earlier version of the PLC IDE, some issues may occur.
 Try creating a new project (**File > New Project**) to see if this resolve the issue.